Jackiecrazy/WarDance/README.txt

 ▪ Iron guard: the next parry in 1 second (particles) reflects the posture damage onto attacker.
 If the attack was ranged, the shot is reflected back at the caster.
 Cancels out with heavy blow.
 Recharge in 5 attacks, weapon bound.
 Overpower: knockback reflected to attacker; grapple: slow attacker by 40% and disable hand; backpedal: all posture cost converted to knockback; recovery: reset cooldown of all resources; mikiri: cooldown -1, auto trigger.
 ▪ Kick: the next attack in 2 seconds has 2 range but deals 6 unblockable posture damage and 1 blockable falling damage.
 Recharge in 5 attacks, self bound.
-Backflip: jump back and gain 30% lost posture; tackle: dashes and kicks first entity collided; iron knee: knockback converted to extra posture damage; trip: fatigue for double the cooldown time; overextend: double damage but deal half to self.
+Backflip: jump back and gain 30% lost posture; tackle: dashes and kicks first entity collided; iron knee: knockback converted to extra posture damage; trip: fatigue for double the cooldown time, cooldown -1; overextend: double damage but deal half to self.
 - Bound casts are chosen, then bound to the attack key in combat mode.
 Casting them generally requires chanting, but they’re more powerful.
 As expected, items can have different spells bound to them, or even just have a magic missile as its normal attack.
 This also enables throwable weapons (such as poison sand or daggers) to be used as melee.
 There should be an interface for such items.
 Only two bound skills are included as examples.
 Chanting can be interrupted by taking damage, using a breath weapon, asphyxiating, eating, drinking, or chanting something else.
 ▪ Phantom strike: after 0.6s of chanting, launch a shadow of your weapon, dealing a normal attack on impact.
 Cost 2 qi, range 16.
 Warp: light gravity, teleport to hit location; crush: triple size and damage but half speed and range, clips and pierces; hamstring: slow target by 40% for 2 seconds; vengeance: ricochet up to 5 times between enemies; trap: only fires when someone crosses its LoS in 10 blocks.